Gonzalo L. Pita

 I teach graduate courses in Natural Disaster Risk Modeling, System Dynamics, and International Project Management.

-I’m also a Senior Consultant at the World Bank, since 2013 where I lead projects in catastrophe modeling, asset management systems, risk-based budgeting, and more.
+I’m also senior consultant at the World Bank, since 2013 where I lead projects in catastrophe modeling, asset management systems, risk-based budgeting, and more.
 I also participated in the development of the vulnerability module of the Florida Public Hurricane Loss Model.

 I completed a B.C.E. in structural engineering (Ingeniero Civil – Univ.
 Tecnologica Nacional, Cordoba, Argentina), M.Sc. in earthquake engineering (Univ.
 Nacional de Cordoba), Ph.D. in building vulnerability and natural disaster risk modeling (Florida Inst. of Technology), and a Postdoc in risk simulations and systems (Johns Hopkins University).